juandy7/PieceFood/README.md

 - [ ] As a user, I want to receive timely notifications about new recipes, comments, and updates from followed users.
 - [ ] As an administrator, I need access to an intuitive admin panel to manage users, recipes, and comments efficiently.
 - [ ] As a user, I want to share my culinary creations effortlessly on social media platforms and with other users.
+- [ ] As a user, I want to be able to see a comprehensive list of available products on the platform.
+- [ ] As a user, I want to see detailed information about a specific product.